EmStat4R

 ± 310 g

-power + communication
+communication

-USB-C port or Bluetooth
+USB-C or wireless

 Battery life